altruios/namshubettulpa/public/namshubettuple/seeds-of-a-new-world.md

     Lenny and Jochek are in other bodies - join with lovelace are relux again. link to heist wiki page
 }`
-}
+~In the Romanian country side there was a ravine not on any map~ ~Earth riven in a jagged scar on the scale of legend~ ~A castle built into the cliff-face, flush and without entrance, at least visibly~ ~The main entrance was a hatchway that opened up top~ ~Though a road not on any map, winding along the lip of the ravine, the Lux reached their destination~ }
 {%%%%}
 {